 Wondering who the top patient influencers are?
 We have collated the most highly respected Instagram influencers around the world who are at the forefront of promoting their medical condition online.

 In recent years we have seen a rise in patient communities due to online influencers opening up and sharing their journey of living with a chronic illness on the internet.
 According to Forbes, advertising via influencer marketing campaigns allows brands to promote through someone that a niche community watches, engages and trusts on a daily basis.

 Patient influencers are a niche group in which fellow patients trust and engage with, largely because they portray their authentic journey living with a medical condition and can help their followers feel less isolated, providing an invaluable lifeline of information and personal experience.

 This gap in marketing can be valuable to healthcare companies and influencers alike.
-Business Insider states that the influencer marketing industry is on track to be worth up to $15 billion by 2022, up from as much as $8 billion in 2019.
+Business Insider states that the influencer marketing industry is on track to be worth over $15 billion by 2023, up from as much as $8 billion in 2019.
 Making these particular influencers incredibly desirable to healthcare companies and influencer marketing agencies who can tap into these patient communities, which ultimately adds value for their product perception, exposure and sales.

 50 TOP PATIENT INFLUENCERS IN 2023